groboclown/p4ic4idea/plugin/docs/developers/v3-in-progress/cache.md

 ## Storing of the Cached Data

-(TODO need a nice way to store the cached data without having to implement custom serialization)
+Cached data is split into two parts: offline changed state, and online cached values.
+Offline changed state stores pending actions, and its effects on files and changelists.
+Online cached values stores the last state returned by the server.

+### Pending File Action Cache

+Pending file changes must record the pending action, the original state of the file contents before the change occurred (so offline reverts can work), and possible source file renames.

+File actions are limited to add, edit, and delete.
+Any of these are reflected in the primary action of the file.
+File move actions, though, must be remembered based on the source file.
+Additional pending actions upon the file must be examined against the source origin file to see its effect.
+For example, if the user moves a file then deletes it, the end resulting action is a delete on the source file.
+If the user moves a file, then renames it, then moves it again, then the resulting action is only a single move.

+### Pending Changelist Action Cache

+Pending changelist actions, such as performing an action on a file and adding it to a changelist, or adding a job to a changelist, or creating a changelist, or deleting one, are associated with the pending changelist action cache.

+### Constructing an active view based on cached data

+Due to the [threading model](threading.md), requests by the IDE will always respond with cached data.
+This means that the response must take into account online cached values combined with the offline pending action information.

 ## Problems In The Past

 When the cache was stored in the application, attempts were made to clean it out when a project removed a reference to the server.
 This means that the server cache would be removed when one project changed its server setup, and other projects would then lose it.